-- Purpose of Verification

-The purpose of this verification is to express the opinions of chemical industry experts with respect to the following matters covering the Integrated Report 2022 (hereinafter referred to as "Report") prepared by Tokyo Ohka Kogyo Co., Ltd. The scope of verification excludes financial information.
+- Purpose of Verification The purpose of Verification is to express the opinions of chemical industry experts with respect to the following matters covering the Integrated Report 2022 (hereinafter referred to as "Report") prepared by Tokyo Ohka Kogyo Co., Ld..
+The scope of verification excludes financial information.